ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

      {: pre}
      For example, you can specify the *path* to `/Users/tke-files`.

   * On Windows&reg;, in **Control Panel**, type `environment variable` in the search box to locate the Environment Variables window.
-Create a CLOUDTKEFILES environment variable and set the value to the path to the key files.
-For example, `C:\users\tke-files`.
+Create a `CLOUDTKEFILES` environment variable, set the value to the path for storing reference files (For example, `C:\users\tke-files`), and restart your computer.

 ## Adding or removing crypto units that are assigned to a user account
 {: #Identify_crypto_units}